Osage, Colorado County, Texas

 Osage is a ghost town in northwestern Colorado County in the U.S. state of Texas.
 The one-time settlement was situated on Harvey Creek near the junction of County Roads 205 and 208 a few miles to the northeast of Weimar.
-At the time of the American Civil War, the community was substantial enough to provide a company of soldiers to a Texas regiment in the Confederate States Army.
-A notable school flourished in Osage starting in the 1870s, but in that decade the railroad was built through Weimar instead.
-By 1900 the local commercial establishments had moved to Weimar and the town faded out of existence.
-In 2013 the area was sparsely settled.
+At the time of the Civil War, the community was substantial enough to provide a company of soldiers to a Texas regiment in the Confederate States Army.
+A notable school flourished in Osage starting in the 1870s, but in that decade, the railroad was built through Weimar, instead.
+By 1900, the local commercial establishments had moved to Weimar and the town faded out of existence.
+In 2013, the area was sparsely settled.